mattboldt/cryptocompare-crystal/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The shard is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).